How to Use the Command 'farge' (with Examples)

 Example Output:

-Use Case 2: Copying a Pixel’s Hexadecimal Value without Displaying a Preview Window
+Use Case 2: Copy a Pixel’s Hexadecimal Value to the Clipboard Without Displaying a Preview Window

 farge --no-preview